wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-article-index-v1.md

 <properties
    pageTitle="HDInsight article index for Azure Management Portal | Windows Azure" description="An index page with links to articles about HDInsight on the Azure Management Portal.
-Microsoft recommends the Azure preview portal for new Hadoop clusters on HDInsight." services="hdinsight" documentationCenter="na" authors="cjgronlund"
+Microsoft recommends the Azure Management Portal for new Hadoop clusters on HDInsight." services="hdinsight" documentationCenter="na" authors="cjgronlund"